-The Kentucky Open Records Act (Kentucky Revised Statutes §61.870 through §61.884 outline the procedures for filing and handling an open records request, which records are open for inspection, and which records are exempt from inspection.
+The Kentucky Open Records Act (Kentucky Revised Statutes §61.870 through §61.884) outlines the procedures for filing and handling an open records request, which records are open for inspection, and which records are exempt from inspection.

 To request copies of your own or your client's reports, please use the following links:

 How to submit an open records request

 All open records requests must be submitted in writing.
-You may use the open records request form found at the bottom of this page or you may submit a letter (by mail, fax or in person) identifying the records sought and your preferred method of receiving those records.
+You may use the open records request form on this page or you may submit a letter by regular mail, fax or in person identifying the records sought and your preferred method of receiving those records.